 $msg = '';

-// Check if the user has uploaded a new image
+// Check if user uploaded a new image

 if (isset($_FILES['image'], $_POST['title'], $_POST['description'])) {